twolfra/CurculioBase/README.md

 # CurculioBase
-A database system to record host-parasite relationships, aimed at phytophagous insects.
+An interactive database system to record host-parasite relationships, aimed at phytophagous insects.